Infra (video game)

-Infra (stylized as INFRA) is a first-person adventure video game developed by Loiste Interactive.
+Infra (stylized as INFRA) is a first-person adventure video game by the Finnish indie company Loiste Interactive.
 The game was developed in multiple parts.
-The first part was released on 15 January, 2016.
-The second part was released as a free update on 24 September, 2016.
-The third and final part was released as a free update on 27 September, 2017.
+The first part was released on 15 January 2016.
+The second part was released as a free update on 24 September 2016.
+The third and final part was released as a free update on 27 September 2017.

 Gameplay

 The player acts as a structural engineer, tasked with inspecting infrastructure in and around the fictional Scandinavian city of Stalburg.
 The player starts with a camera and a flashlight.
 Additional tools, such as keys and bolt cutters, are occasionally required to pass through certain areas.

 The camera is used to photograph structural damage and lore elements, often pieces of paper.
 Though taking photographs is optional, it affects the game's outcome.
 Both the camera and flashlight require batteries, which are found scattered around the areas the player explores.

 Gameplay primarily consists of solving environmental puzzles to progress through each environment and photographing any damage or relevant documents discovered along the way.
 During this exploration, the player will come across potentially lethal situations, such as rockfalls or electrified water, which become increasingly dangerous as the city's infrastructure begins to fail.

 Some puzzles, such as choosing to fully repair a facility, are optional and can be bypassed at the cost of missed photo opportunities.
 To complete the game, the player must solve many mechanical and electrical puzzles and make choices to either save one's life or save the city.